sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

 Now we have implemented `SensiletSigner`.
-The full code is [here](https://github.com/sCrypt-Inc/scrypt-ts/blob/35d31276f5e39955dc8266fb80f6137a11b82c45/src/bsv/signers/sensilet-signer.ts#L44).
+The full code is [here](https://gist.github.com/xhliu/73104028deaf95c8b6665bf96496fe11#file-sensiletsigner-ts-L44).

-## Connect your Signer
+## Use your signer

-Just connect your signer like any other signers:
+Just connect your signer to a smart contract instance like any other signers:

 ```ts
 // declare your signer